 My father knew that deep down, I was a pretty peculiar kid.
 What should they expect?
 After all, they were pretty peculiar parents.
-Sensing my growing discomfort while being patiently tolerant of my incessant inquiries about bodily fluids and functions, father began to stress the importance of not talking about our home life or beliefs to any outsiders, apart from people from our pasts like Dottie and Jimmie or Bambi and Tom.
+Sensing my growing discomfort (while being increasingly impatient of my incessant inquiries about bodily fluids and functions, father began to stress the importance of not talking about our home-life or beliefs to any outsiders, apart from people from our pasts like Dottie and Jimmie or Bambi and Tom.
 For the millionth time, he explained how most people are too boring and they don’t do anything but watch TV and the fact that we had such a fun and free lifestyle made others jealous so they would naturally want to destroy us any way they could.

 Because most people don’t even know what the fuck real freedom, real fun is anyway!
 He’d say with a wink and a twitch of the pornstache.
 He never let go of it.
 In some ways, he’s such a 70’s nudist stereotype.